Middlefield, Connecticut: Education

 Middlefield, along with Durham, forms Regional School District 13.
 It offers a traditional as well as an "Integrated Day" program of education for students in the two communities.
-The schools in Regional School District 13 are: Brewster Elementary School (K–2), John Lyman Elementary School (grades K–4), Korn Elementary School (grades 3–4), Memorial Middle School (grades 5–6), Strong Middle School (grades 7–8) and Coginchaug Regional High School (grades 9–12).
+The schools in Regional School District 13 are: Brewster Elementary School (K-4), John Lyman Elementary School (grades K–4), Memorial Middle School (grades 5–6), Strong Middle School (grades 7–8) and Coginchaug Regional High School (grades 9–12).
 The town is also home to the private pre-school–8 school The Independent Day School.

 Town seal

 The town seal is a view of Middlefield as seen through a gun sight.
 The crosshairs represent the gun sight manufacturing that has taken place in Middlefield for many years.
 The four quadrants of the gun sight are broken into different aspects of the town of Middlefield.
 The upper left-hand quadrant is a picture of the 1700s saltbox homes that still stand in Middlefield.
 The upper right-hand quadrant represents the orchards and farmland that make up much of the open space of Middlefield.
 The lower left-hand quadrant represents many of the outdoor activities that go on in Middlefield such as fishing, hunting, boating, skiing, golfing, and many other activities.
 The lower right-hand quadrant is the old pistol shop that used to be a major part of Middlefield's makeup.
 The seal was designed by Donald Ginter.